Probation officers manage offenders to protect the public, and reduce the incidence of reoffending by helping them make better life choices

-Experience of working with challenging behaviour is essential.
-The quality of the experience is more important than the quantity and can be gained through either paid or voluntary work in a range of settings, including:
+You'll need experience of working with challenging behaviour, which you can get through either paid or voluntary work in a range of settings, including:

 - outside of the community justice system.

-In Scotland, local authority social work departments have responsibility for probation work (known as criminal justice social work) and recruit qualified social workers, known as criminal justice social workers.
+In Scotland, local authority social work departments have responsibility for probation work (known as criminal justice social work).
+In Northern Ireland, probation work is carried out by PBNI.

 - Work with Offenders

-Once qualified, NPS probation officers are supported by the National Offender Management Service's human resources learning and development team, which delivers professional skills training for the NPS.
-In addition, all NPS staff have access to Civil Service Learning, which provides a range of courses and resources for developing skills common to all UK civil servants.
+Once qualified, you'll receive on-the-job support and training.
+In addition, you'll have access to Civil Service Learning, which provides a range of courses and resources for developing skills common to all UK civil servants.

-With experience and relevant training, it may be possible to specialise in a particular area of probation work, such as working with sex offenders or working in court.
+With experience and relevant training, you'll be able to specialise in a particular area of probation work, such as working with sex offenders or working in court.

 Some probation officers take advantage of secondments to spend time working for other agencies, such as in youth offending teams or prisons.
-Training for those who are thinking of becoming managers may also be available.
+You can also train to become a manager.

-Probation officers with several years' experience can apply for promotion to the role of senior probation officer.
-A senior probation officer manages a team of probation officers and is responsible for their performance.
-Other duties are likely to include risk management, meeting targets and working with other agencies such as the police and prison service.
+With several years' experience you can apply for promotion to the role of senior probation officer.
+Senior probation officers manage a team of probation officers and are responsible for their performance.
+You'll also be involved in risk management, meeting targets and working with other agencies such as the police and prison service.

-Promotion beyond main grade often involves moving to a managerial level rather than working with offenders and is dependent on experience and ability.
-Probation area managers, for example, are responsible for the probation service in a designated area and are responsible for a team of senior probation officers.
+Promotion beyond main grade depends on your experience and ability and often involves moving to a managerial level, rather than working with offenders.
+Probation area managers are responsible for the probation service in a designated area and for a team of senior probation officers.
 They have little or no contact with offenders and are typically involved in the management of risk to the public.

-- management of approved premises - involves providing accommodation for people on bail, people on probation who have problems such as alcoholism or drug addiction, or offenders released on licence from prison pending the end of their sentence;
+- management of approved premises - providing accommodation for people on bail, people on probation who have problems such as alcoholism or drug addiction, or offenders released on licence from prison pending the end of their sentence

-- prison work - involves working alongside prison officers and management to help prisoners return to society, often in offender management units;
+- prison work - working alongside prison officers and management to help prisoners return to society, often in offender management units

-- approved programme units - involves working alongside colleagues in other professions offering interactive group work for serving offenders;
+- approved programme units - working alongside colleagues in other professions offering interactive group work for serving offenders